italiangrid/storm/webdav-guide.md

 <a name="usingcurls">&nbsp;</a>
 #### cURLs

-The best way to use WebDAV service is using cURL command. cURL is a command line tool for transferring data with URL syntax (see [cURL website](http://curl.haxx.se/)).
+The best way to use the WebDAV service is using cURL command. cURL is a command line tool for transferring data with URL syntax (see [cURL website](http://curl.haxx.se/)).
 With cURLs we can do anonymous requests or provide our x509 credentials: personal certificate, plain Grid proxy, VOMS proxy.
-The following examples supposes that user has his personal certificate (*usercert.pem*) and key (*userkey.pem*) in $HOME/.globus directory, and his proxy in $X509\_USER\_PROXY.
+The following examples suppose that user has his/her personal certificate (*usercert.pem*) and key (*userkey.pem*) in $HOME/.globus directory, and his/her proxy in $X509\_USER\_PROXY.

 ##### Anonymous cURLs